What Is Anal Douching?

 Our intestines, more so the anus and rectum for bottoming, contain good bacteria that assists in digesting food, absorbing nutrients, aiding in appropriate stool formation, and keeping the bad bacteria in check.
 This microbiome stability is paramount to its functionality.
 Aggressive and frequent anal douching with products not developed specifically for the anal canal and rectum can actually flush away the good shit (pun intended), leaving you susceptible to a whole host of stomach and intestinal issues.
 Your intestinal flora are valuable for maintaining a healthy electrolyte balance and should be preserved as much as possible.

 Water alone or saline chemical solutions actually cause the cells in the anorectal region to be injured, subsequently causing cell death.
-Remember: douching with these commercially prepared enemas or just plain tap water creates a lot of mucus and dryness in the area, which can also cause cell damage, cracking, and bleeding, making it easier to contract and pass along both HIV and other STDs.
+Remember: douching with a commercially prepared enema before anal sex or using just plain tap water creates a lot of mucus and dryness in the area, which can also cause cell damage, cracking, and bleeding, making it easier to contract and pass along both HIV and other STDs.
 The crazy part is if this location is injured during the douching act, its lacks the sensations necessary for one to know a true problem exists.

 One can be doing damage to one’s mucosal lining for a prolonged period of time and not know it until it’s too late.
-This is why it’s so important to consider an isotonic douche designed specifically for the anal canal and rectum.
+This is why it’s so important to consider an isotonic douche designed specifically for the anal canal and rectum, making it the best way to prepare for anal sex.
 Isotonicity means a solution is in a normal zone of protection that allows for appropriate cleansing of the anal canal, without the traumatic effects of the other products mentioned.
 It’s that zone that one wants to stay within, which will allow both fruitful and continuous bottoming.

 RISKS OF OVER-DOUCHING